sjl/.plan/README.markdown

   happen at some point, so we can write actual Prolog without blowing the stack.
 * Got a good start on splitting apart the Bones store like I wrote about above.
   It'll probably take another day or two two finish up.

+### 2016-07-13

+* Spent an hour or so cleaning up my `.vimrc` and plugins, and moving fully to [neovim][].
+The catalyst was discovering [miniyank][].
+I've been using [YankRing][] for years, but it has always been *super* janky.
+The way the original YankRing works is to rebind all the keys that could possibly result in yanking text, like `d`, `c`, `x`, and `y` to a function that handles them.
+  As you might imagine, this can cause problems -- especially with plugins like [Paredit][] that need to manage those keys too.
+Miniyank hooks into a new neovim event, which lets it do what it needs to do without all the hacky workarounds.